 2003 – Laura Bolton, PhD and Lisa Corbett, APRN, BC, CWOCN

 Dr. Laura Bolton and Lisa Corbett, APRN, BC, CWOCN received this honor for their leadership as Co-Chairs of the Government and Regulatory Affairs Task Force and for their hard work on this Task Force’s first major project, the Venous Ulcer Care Initiate (VUCI).

 Dr. Nick Przystawski was also bestowed with the award for his outstanding work with the AAWC Finances as AAWC Treasurer (2000-2004) and for the development of the AAWC Scholarship Program in 2001.

 Dr. Diane L. Krasner was awarded the second AAWC Distinguished Member Award for her efforts to establish the AAWC and for her service as the Association’s first Executive Director.

 1997 – John Boswick, MD

-The first recipient of the Distinguished Member Award was the late Dr. John Boswick for his contributions to wound care and the establishment of the AAWC.
-Dr. Boswick was well known in the Wound Care Community.
-He had been a driving force in all areas of our mission: education, clinical practice, research and public policy and international initiatives.
+The first recipient of the Distinguished Member Award was the late Dr. John Boswick for his contributions to wound care and as a founding Board Member of the AAWC.
+Dr. Boswick was well known in the wound care community.
+He was a driving force in all areas that relate to our mission: education, clinical practice, research and public policy.